 If you enjoyed our homemade raspberry vinaigrette recipe, please leave us a comment and rate the recipe card.
 You can also find us on Facebook, Pinterest, Twitter, and Instagram by searching for Berly’s Kitchen!

 - Add all ingredients to a blender or food processor and mix until smooth and creamy.2 cups fresh raspberries½ cup extra virgin olive oil½ cup water¼ cup red wine vinegar2 tablespoons shallots1 tablespoon honey1 tablespoon garlic clovesSalt and pepper

 - Pour through a mesh sieve to remove seeds if desired.
-Refrigerate in a jar or other sealed container for up to seven (7) days.
+Refrigerate in a jar or other sealed container for up to 7 days.